EricGomesGregory/DnD-Wulfgar/Wulfgar/Races/Dwarf.md

 ## Dwarf
-Dwarves in the world of Wulfgar are a isolationist race that resides almost exclusively in underground cities in the mountainous region of the Kaur's Range.
+Dwarves are short humanoids with strange eyes, bulky builds, and are usually very harry.
+They are a isolationist race that resides almost exclusively in cities built into the  mountains of Kaur's Range.

-Dwarven society is structured in a clan based system with a strong emphasis on brotherhood and sisterhood above familial bonds.
+Dwarven society is structured in a clan based system with a strong emphasis on family lineage, as they believe that their ancestors were demigods tasked with guiding the dwarven race.
+Occasionally outsiders can become part of a dwarven clan.

-### Dwarven Ethnicity
-Dwarves are ethnically cohesive due to their isolationist culture and strong blood.
-As a result even dwarves that live outside the kingdoms in the mountains tend to have dwarven children.

 ### Dwarf Traits
 This are your Dwarf characters traits.